 Figure 1.
-The archaeological site of Tharros (Sardinia-Italy).
+The archaeological site of Tharros (Sardinia, Italy).

-The ancient city of Tharros is located along the north-western coast of Sardinia (Italy), and was inhabited since the Nuragic period.
+The ancient city of Tharros is located along the north-western coast of Sardinia (Italy) and was first established in the Nuragic period.
 It is currently an archaeological site near the village of San Giovanni di Sinis, municipality of Cabras, in the province of Oristano.
 It is located on the southern shore of the Sinis peninsula, which forms the northern cape of the Bay of Oristano, as shown in Figure 1.
-The Phoenicians populated the area during the 8th century BC and then, the city was governed by Carthaginians up to the Roman conquest in 3rd century BC 5][6.
-The remains of the town include foundations of temples, roman baths, a roman Castellum Acquae, a Phoenician-Punic tophet and an artisan quarter.
-The town became the capital of the Judicate of Arborea until around 1070 AD, when it was abandoned in favour of Oristano under the pressure of the arab incursions.
+The Phoenicians populated the area during the 8th century BC, and then the city was governed by Carthaginians until the Roman conquest in the 3rd century BC 5], [6.
+The remains of the town include foundations of temples, Roman baths, a Roman Castellum Acquae, a Phoenician–Punic tophet and an artisan quarter.
+The town was the capital of the Judicate of Arborea until around 1070 AD, when it was abandoned in favour of Oristano under the pressure of the Arab incursions.

 During archaeological excavations carried out in Tharros, a large amount of Punic, Roman and Carthaginian bronze artefacts, such as coins, nails, rings and everyday tools, was found 7.
-Because of the long-lasting burial in the soil, most of the bronze artefacts were covered by a thick layer of corrosion products containing chlorides and were affected by bronze disease, an irreversible and nearly inexorable corrosion process occurring when chlorides come into contact with bronze or other copper-based alloys.
-The degradation process induced by bronze disease is cyclic and self-sustaining and destroys the artefacts transforming them in a greenish powder [8][9][10].
+Due to the length of time they had been buried in the soil, most of the bronze artefacts were covered by a thick layer of corrosion products containing chlorides and were affected by bronze disease, an irreversible and nearly inexorable corrosion process that occurs when chlorides come into contact with bronze or other copper-based alloys.
+The degradation process induced by bronze disease is cyclic and self-sustaining and destroys the artefacts, transforming them into a greenish powder [8]-[10].

-The main purpose of this study was to characterize by means of a multi-analytical approach, the three coins shown in Figure 2, in order to identify the corrosion products, to ascertain the actual state of conservation and provide recommendations for the selection of tailored conservation approaches [11] and recommend materials able to inhibit the degradation phenomena.
+The main purpose of this study was to characterise, by means of a multi-analytical approach, the three coins shown in Figure 2, in order to identify the corrosion products, to ascertain the actual state of conservation and provide recommendations for the selection of tailored conservation approaches [11] and to recommend materials to inhibit the degradation phenomena.

-In Section 2, the different analytical techniques exploited are presented.
-In particular, optical microscopy (OM) and scanning electron microscopy (SEM) coupled with energy dispersive X-ray spectrometry (EDS) were employed in order to investigate both the morphology of the corrosion products and their elemental composition.
-As a matter of facts this combination gives the best results for the characterization of corrosion layers on ancient metal objects and is valid for corrosion layers with thicknesses in the order of micrometers or more.
+In Section 2, the different analytical techniques are presented.
+In particular, optical microscopy (OM) and SEM–EDS were employed in order to investigate both the morphology of the corrosion products and their elemental composition.
+This combination provides the best results for the characterisation of corrosion layers on ancient metal objects and is valid for corrosion layers with thicknesses in the order of micrometres or more.

-The micro-Raman spectroscopy (µ-RS) was performed to identify the main corrosion products present on the surfaces; it has high spatial resolution, and it gives the opportunity to discriminate between polymorphs and to correlate colour and chemical composition [11].
+Micro-Raman spectroscopy was performed to identify the main corrosion products present on the surfaces; it has high spatial resolution, and it can be used to discriminate between polymorphs and to correlate colour and chemical composition [11].

-Finally, X-ray diffraction (XRD) was carried out for the micro-structural identification of the crystalline phases and gives complementary information with respect to the previous ones.
+Finally, XRD was carried out to determine micro-structural identification of the crystalline phases and to provide complementary information with respect to the previous techniques.

-In section 3 the results of the performed analyses are reported and discussed.
-Eventually, the conclusion section provides the major achievement of this study.
+In Section 3, the results of the performed analyses are reported and discussed.
+Finally, the conclusion section presents the major contributions of this study.

 Instruments and methods